byroncustodio/memory-express-api/README.md

 # Memory Express API

-An API to get information on different products.
+An API to get information on different products based on the online store Memory Express.

 *Note: This application is in very early development.*